-7. Samaria will cease to exist; her king will be like foam on the surface of the water.
+7. Samaria will cease to exist; her king will be like foam on the surface of the water,

-8. And the high places of Aven, the sin of Israel, will be destroyed.
-Thornbush and thistle will climb up on their altars, and they will say to the mountains, ‘Cover us!’ and to the hills, ‘Fall on us!’
+8.and the high places of Aven, the sin of Israel, will be destroyed.
+Thorn-bush and thistle will climb up on their altars, and they will say to the mountains, “Cover us!” and to the hills, “Fall on us!”

 11. For Ephraim is a trained cow that loves to crush the grain, but I will put a yoke on her fine neck.
 I will make Ephraim pull, and Judah will plow.
 Jacob will break up his clods.

-12. Sow righteousness for yourselves; reap lovingkindness.
-Break up for yourselves fallow ground, for it is time to seek the
+12. Sow righteousness for yourselves; reap mercy.
+Break up your fallow ground, for it is time to seek the

 14. And a tumult will arise among your people, and all your fortresses will be destroyed as Shalman destroyed Beth-arbel in the day of battle; mother was smashed to pieces with her children.